 Things look and feel different than before COVID-19.
 But that's ok.
 We want you to be safe, and we are following the CDC, local recommendations, and the Bishop's guidelines.
 But we also want you here if you feel up to it.
 Here are things you can expect:

 - Drinks and food will not be offered in the building.
-If you want to bring a water bottle, feel free.

 Please know that we serve a God of grace.
 As such, we need to receive and extend grace to others in every possible way.
 We are doing our best, but we recognize that some will want to shake hands or hug people they haven't seen in months.
 We ask you to use restraint in doing so, but, when we forget, we also ask you to extend grace to others.

 We are so glad to worship with you in person again!